ToraNova/rapidflask/README.md

 1. Incremental updates are by updates written like uxx where xx is the update number.
 2. Currently the project is on __u8__
+3. Please replace the certificates in the certs/ directory upon deployment !

 ### [License](LICENSE)